llegregam/Isoplot/doc/faq.rst

 (in the case of an error for example on the first try, or a mistake when selecting data to be plotted).
 A quick fix is to restart the Kernel or change the name of the directory to be created before generating the plots.

+**4. I am trying to create barplots with meaned data (so with error bars) for isotopologue_fractions, but some of my bars seem abherrent.
+They have error bars that go until under 0 and the total of the fractions is not equal to 1.
+Why is this?

+This happens when data is missing for only some replicates of a given sample condition & time.
+An ulterior version of Isoplot will fix this, and not mean with replicates that are equal to 0.